khoi03/Video-Analytics-System-VAS/README.md

    - Counting people and other objects in each frame and presenting the results synchronized while playing the video;
    - Illustrating a canvas that exhibits detected objects (bounding box and object name) in each frame, synchronized with the video.

-**Notably,** a larger Yolov8 model exhibits more accurate predictions but execute longer.
-Thus, I recommend using the nano Yolov8 model(yolov8n.pt) or the small Yolov8 model(yolov8s.pt) to enhance the execution time.
+**Notably,** all results in the [Example results](https://github.com/khoi03/Video-Analytics-System-VAS/blob/master/README.md#iiexample-results) section were obtained using the nano Yolov8 model(yolov8n.pt).
+Furthermore, if you have a strong GPU, you may consider using a larger Yolov8 model, which provides more accurate predictions but takes longer to process.

 ## 2.Overview